BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/06-cortex/05-features/02-secondary/14-step_count.md

 - `timestamp`: (int, units: ms) the start time of each bin of size `kwargs['resolution']`.
 - `value`: (int, units: None) the number of steps.
+(_Warning: Step data may be cummulative which may result in inaccurate results._)
 #### Example

 ```markdown